Editor Guidelines

 • Guest Editors (for Special Issues)

-1. Manuscript Handling Process
+Manuscript Handling Process

-AQCH follows a double-blind peer review process.
+AQCH follows a double-blind peer review process to ensure fairness, transparency, and scientific integrity.

-3.1 Initial Editorial Screening
+Initial Screening

-• Alignment with journal scope
+• Relevance to journal scope

 • Scientific originality and novelty

-• Methodological soundness
+• Methodological quality

-• Ethical approval documentation (where applicable)
+• Ethical approval (where applicable)

 • Compliance with author guidelines